dillonkearns/gitbook-elm-graphql/chapter1.md

 }
 ```

 When defining `SelectionSet`s in Elm, you get more precise type error messages when you break off small pieces into constants as you go.
-We'll try to take the smallest possible steps where our code fails to compile.
+We'll take the smallest possible steps to make sure our code is compiling early and often.
 That way we get better and more frequent feedback from the compiler so we don't have to dig deep to find and fix our mistakes.
+The Elm compiler usually can't give us very good feedback if we take huge steps with lots of pieces that don't fit together so we'll optimize for compiler feedback.

 ```haskell
 query : SelectionSet notSureYet RootQuery